 \section{Conclusion}

-In this paper, we propose a hand-model regularized graph refinement network under an adversarial learning framework, aiming to fully exploit the structural relations between hand joints.
-We take an initial estimation of hand pose as prior pose, and refine the prior pose by learning the deformation in structure via residual graph convolution.
+In this paper, we propose regularized graph representation learning under a conditional adversarial learning framework for 3D hand pose estimation from a monocular image.
+Based on the MAP estimation formulation, we take an initial estimation of hand pose as prior pose, and further learn the structural deformation in the prior pose via residual graph convolution.
 Also, we propose two bone-constrained loss functions to enforce constraints on the bone structures explicitly.
-Further, we present an adversarial learning framework to impose structural constraints onto the distribution of the generated 3D hand pose.
-Extensive experiments demonstrate that we significantly outperform state-of-the-art approaches, validating the superiority of the proposed method.
+Extensive experiments demonstrate the superiority of the proposed method.